tyohnn/ssota-canvas/CONTRIBUTING.md

 refactor: extract block positioning logic into service layer

 The canvas component contained 200+ lines of positioning logic, making it difficult for developers to maintain and test.

-This refactoring separates concerns into dedicated service classes.
+- **Technical Implementation**: Created BlockPositioningService class with coordinate calculations
+- **Design Decisions**: Used dependency injection pattern for testability
+- **Alternatives**: Considered mixins but chose composition for better separation of concerns

 Impact: Improves code maintainability and reduces bug introduction risk.
 ```